 - Support for/investments in organizations built on the DAO stack

-Eventually, the Genesis DAO will be responsible for allocating the majority of the funds expected to be generated by the GEN token sale.
+Eventually, the Genesis DAO will be responsible for allocating the majority of the funds generated by the GEN token sale.
 Funds will be transferred to the DAO gradually over time as it demonstrates increasing stability and security.
-The Genesis DAO will also eventually hold the ability to mint additional GEN tokens after the initial sale.
+The Genesis DAO will also hold the ability to mint up to 40 million additional GEN tokens.

-Participation in the Genesis DAO will be open to anyone.
-Anyone will be able to create proposals or stake GEN for or against the boosting of proposals.
-Of course, not everyone will be able to vote on proposals — some amount of reputation within the Genesis DAO will be required for that.
+Participation in the Genesis DAO will soon be open to anyone, in that anyone will be able to create proposals or stake GEN for or against the boosting of proposals.
+Of course, some amount of reputation within the Genesis DAO will be required to actually vote on proposals.
+To apply for reputation in the Genesis DAO’s beta, stay tuned by following DAOstack on Medium, Twitter, and the email newsletter available through the DAOstack website.

 The Collaborative Economy